Effect of the next-nearest-neighbor hopping on the charge collective modes in the paramagnetic phase of the Hubbard model: Introduction

 We perform our investigations within the KR slave-boson representation, which is able to capture interaction effects beyond the physics of Slater determinants.
-This approach reproduces the Gutzwiller approximation on the saddle-point level~\cite{Kot86}, which harbours the interaction driven Brinkman-Rice metal-to-insulator transition~\cite{Bri70}.
+This approach reproduces the Gutzwiller approximation on the saddle-point level~\cite{Kot86}, which harbors the interaction driven Brinkman-Rice metal-to-insulator transition~\cite{Bri70}.
 Many valuable results have been obtained with KR~\cite{Kot86} and related slave-boson representations~\cite{Li89,FW}.
 For example the anti-ferromagnetic~\cite{Lil90}, spiral~\cite{Fre91,Fre92,Igo13,Doll2}, and striped~\cite{Sei01,Fle01,Sei02,Rac06,RaEPL} phases have been described with these methods, as well as the competition between the latter two~\cite{RaEPL}.
 Furthermore, it has been shown that the spiral order continuously evolves to the ferromagnetic order in the large $U$ regime ($U \gtrsim 60t$)~\cite{Doll2}.
 Consistently, in the two-band model, ferromagnetic instabilities were found in the doped Mott insulating regime only~\cite{Fre02}.
 Yet, ferromagnetic instability lines arise in the intermediate-coupling regime either through the introduction of a ferromagnetic exchange coupling~\cite{lhoutellier15}, or due to a sufficiently large NNN hopping amplitude~\cite{FW98}, or on the fcc lattice~\cite{Igo15}.
 The framework has been used most recently to address strong correlation effects in the plates of a capacitor and a possible capacitance gain~\cite{Ste17}.
-Furthermore, the comparison of ground-state energies to existing numerical simulations on the square lattice showed that the difference between the numerical estimate and the slave-boson result is less than 3\% for $U=4t$~\cite{Fre91}.
-For larger values of $U$ and doping larger than 15\%, it has been obtained that the slave-boson ground-state energy exceeds the exact diagonalisation data by less than 4\% for $U=8t$, and less than 7\% for $U=20t$.
+Furthermore, the comparison of groundstate energies to existing numerical simulations on the square lattice showed that the difference between the numerical estimate and the slave-boson result is less than 3\% for $U=4t$~\cite{Fre91}.
+For larger values of $U$ and doping larger than 15\%, it has been obtained that the slave-boson groundstate energy exceeds the exact diagonalization data by less than 4\% for $U=8t$, and less than 7\% for $U=20t$.
 The discrepancy increases when the doping is lowered~\cite{Fre92}.
-In addition, quantitative agreement to quantum Monte Carlo charge structure factors was established~\cite{Zim97}.
+In addition, quantitative agreement to quantum Monte Carlo (QMC) charge structure factors was established~\cite{Zim97}.
+Furthermore, it has been shown in \cite{Dao17} that time-dependent Gutzwiller approximation and slave boson calculations at the Gaussian level exhibit both qualitative and quantitative differences, despite the exact correspondence between the Gutzwiller approximation and the saddle-point approximation to the KR representation.